charlotteviner/charlotteviner.github.io/_teaching/2020-river-processes-and-dynamics.md

 location: "Nottingham, UK"
 ---

-I was a demonstrator for the 2nd year undergraduate module *River Processes and Dynamics*, and I was repsonsible for running laboratory flume practicals to teach the students the principles of open channel hydraulics, sediment transport and incipient motion, and bedforms.
+I was a demonstrator for the 2nd year undergraduate module *River Processes and Dynamics*, and I was responsible for running laboratory flume practicals to teach the students the principles of open channel hydraulics, sediment transport and incipient motion, and bedforms.